brainkim/sharedb-knex/README.md

 1. Create a knex migration and copy over `migrations/sharedb-knex-v1.js`.

-2. Instantiate a sharedb-knex instance and pass in a knex instance:
+2. Pass in a knex instance into db:

 ```javascript
 import Knex from "knex";